Harmoney-RogerParkinson/ims-core-parent/README.md

  * [ims-core-queue-handler](./ims-core-queue-handler/README.md) contains the code for processing entries from the RabbitMQ queue queue.
  * [ims-core-server](./ims-core-server/README.md) builds a war file suitable for deployment.

- Tricky stuff that needs testing:
+ Tricky stuff that needs testing/fixing:

- Scheduled lock
+ * Scheduled lock
- Balance forward ILT
+ * W/S API
+ * db indexes (need to index all records by API and probably Account by Harmoney customer number)